 Good health care is important to your well-being.
 You have access to health care services to safeguard your own health as well as to protect other inmates and staff.
 Health care consists of medical, dental, and mental health care.
-You will be required to pay for health care services.
-The only free medical service provided includes: a health appraisal with accompanied TB testing, HIV and STD testing, treatment for Chlamydia and Gonorrhea and fluoride application.
+You may be required to pay for health care services if you have been convicted of a crime that you are currently be held in jail on.
+The only free medical service provided includes: a health appraisal with accompanied TB testing, HIV and STD testing, treatment for Syphilis, Chlamydia and Gonorrhea and fluoride application.